tafalk/tafalk-basic-web-app-cloudformation-template/README.md

 To manually do that after stack creation is initiated, check the AWS Certificate Manager page in AWS console.

 When an entry appears there, under *Validation* tab, click **Create Record in Route 53** (for a more pictured guide, see [here](https://aws.amazon.com/blogs/security/easier-certificate-validation-using-dns-with-aws-certificate-manager/)) and leave the stack creation in rest until validation is done and other steps are ready to continue.

+> The newly created hosted zone should be ready for the certificate to be verified.
+> To check it, run:
+> `dig tafalk.com`
+> And it should contain a `;; ANSWER SECTION:`

 ## See also